HR Glossary for HR Professionals

 The difference between an employee and an independent contractor (self-employed):

-For an employee, the company withholds taxes, Social Security, and Medicare for wages paid.
+A company withholds taxes, Social Security, and Medicare from the wages that they pay an employee.

-For an independent contractor, the company does not withhold taxes.
-Additionally, employment and labor laws do not apply to independent contractors.
+The company does not withhold taxes for an independent contractor, and labor laws do not apply to independent contractors.

 Why is it important to designate what an employee is?